OmarCsY/Movie-Sentiment-Analysis-Transformer/README.md

 # SentimentScope: Movie Sentiment Analysis using Transformers

 ## 📌 Project Overview
 This project focuses on building and training a **Transformer-based model** from scratch to perform **Sentiment Analysis** on the IMDB movie reviews dataset.
-The goal is to classify reviews as either **Positive (1)** or **Negative (0)**.
+The goal is to classify reviews as either **Positive (1)** or **Negative (0)** to enhance recommendation systems.

-Unlike using a pre-trained BERT model directly, this project involves constructing the Transformer architecture (Attention Head, Multi-Head Attention, FeedForward, and Blocks) and customizing it for a binary classification task using **PyTorch**.
+Unlike using a pre-trained BERT model directly, this project demonstrates a deep understanding of NLP by constructing the Transformer architecture components (Attention Head, Multi-Head Attention, FeedForward, and Blocks) and customizing them for a binary classification task using **PyTorch**.

 ## 🛠️ Technologies & Tools
 * **Language:** Python 3.x